 Please note, certain ideas and products presented in this article may not be offered by Monzi nor the lenders we work with.
 This article presents only general information.
 Consider seeking professional financial, taxation, legal or other advice to check how the information and ideas presented on this website relate to your unique circumstances.

 What is a variable interest rate personal loan?

 Just like any other loan, variable interest rate personal loans are lump sum cash amounts that can help you cover your immediate expenses while spreading the costs over time.

-The difference though is in the rate applied to your personal loan.
-While most personal finance comes with fixed rates that remain constant over the course of your loan, variable rates may change (increase or decrease) depending on a range of economic forces, outside of your control.
+The difference, though, is in the personal loan rates.
+While most personal loans comes with fixed rates that remain constant over the course of your loan, variable rates may change (increase or decrease) depending on a range of economic forces, outside of your control.
 In other words, the current variable interest rate won’t necessarily be your interest rate in the future.

 While the upside is that the rate may decrease thereby reducing your interest payment, by the same token, they can increase too.
 In that case, your interest payments would be greater.